-The program consists of 36 semester credit hours and is comprised of core courses, a three-course concentration, electives, and a capstone project, thesis, or comprehensive exam.
-Concentrations are available in product design, automation, quality, or electronics manufacturing.
-Students may be required to take additional prerequisite courses depending on their background and the concentration they select.
+Options are available in advanced mechanics, electronics packaging, polymer engineering and technology, product design, quality, and robotics and advanced manufacturing systems.
+Students may be required to take additional prerequisite courses depending on their background and the option selected.
 The graduate director may approve the waiver of courses in the prerequisite group from graduation requirements, depending on a student's academic and employment background.